OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 The above results are evidence that obfuscations do in fact make code comprehension more difficult.
 Unfortunately, there’s not nearly enough data to support a comprehensive model that can predict the effectiveness of a set of obfuscations in terms of slowing down the attacker.
 Many more studies will be needed to filter out the best effectiveness indicators and link them to empirical effects.

-Human studies would be immensely helpful for refining the scoring system, while at the time linking the various grades and scores to empirical data.
-The hope is that higher values on the resiliency scale would be correlated to a certain amount of reverse engineering slowdown that, with sufficient evidence, could eventually be quantified.

 ### Dependence on Skill Level of the Assessor

-Note that performing the resiliency assessment requires a varied skillset.
+Note that performing the resilience assessment requires a varied skillset.
 The assessor must be proficient in general reverse engineering techniques as well as the environment in question: The target architecture, operating system, binary format, programming language, and so on.
 She must also keep up-to-date with state-of-the-art techniques and tools available to reverse engineers.
-The quality of the resiliency assessment suffers if the assessor’s skills do not fulfill the minimum requriements.
+The quality of the resilience assessment suffers if the assessor’s skills do not fulfill the minimum requriements.

 ### The Device Binding Problem